yingweiwo

 Additional Infomation

-CI Direct Black 38 is a Benzidine-based azo dye that is metabolized to free Benzidine in vivo.
-Direct black 38 is primarily used for the dyeing of textiles, leather and paper.
-Benzidine and its metabolic derivatives have been detected in the urine of workers exposed to Benzidine-based dyes.
-Exposure to this dye is strongly associated with the occurrence of bladder cancer.
+According to an independent committee of scientific and health experts, Direct Black 38 (technical grade) may be carcinogenic.
+Direct Black 38 is a gray-black microcrystalline or black powder.
+(NTP, 1992) Direct Black 38 is a benzidine-based azo dye that metabolizes in the body to free benzidine.
+Direct Black 38 is primarily used for dyeing textiles, leather, and paper.
+Benzidine and its metabolites have been detected in the urine of workers exposed to benzidine-based dyes.
+Exposure to this dye is strongly associated with the development of bladder cancer.
 (NCI05)

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.